COOK AND HOLD PROCESSES

-Steaming works by continuously boiling water, causing it to vaporize into steam.
-The steam carries heat to the nearby food, cooking it.
+Steam cooking works by continuously boiling water, causing it to vaporize into steam.
+It carries heat to the nearby food, cooking it.
 Food is kept separate from the boiling water but has direct contact with the steam.
 This results in food with a moist texture.

 Typical products to steam would be vegetables, seafood, dumplings/bao/buns, and other delicate foods.

 From the Blog

 Our goal was to demonstrate the gentle steam cooking abilities of our CVap CHV Cook and Hold Oven and RTV Retherm Ovens.
 Steam is incredibly efficient at thermal transfer.
 Blasting away food with boiling-temp steam can easily overcook it.